bondarchuk 2 years ago

 More seriously, word processor is to the tuple (natural language, text editor) as IDE is to the tuple (programming language, text editor).
 WYSIWYG is a (very, now) common feature of word processors like visual designers are a common feature of an GUI development focussed IDEs, but its not the definition of the category.

-• c-smile a year ago
+• c-smile 2 years ago

 Encyclopedia Britannica: